Seven planting ideas from Chelsea Flower Show

 Thinking about planting doesn’t have to be complex – thoughtful, yes; overwhelming no.

-The single starry Anemone rivularis nestled amid Melica uniflora f. albida, on Tom Hoblyn’s garden for Boodles, was perfection.
+The single starry Anemone rivularis nestled amid Melica uniflora f. albida, on Tom Hoblyn’s garden in 2023 for Boodles, was perfection.
 Tom’s use of the Melica with its raindrop-effect inflorescences picked up on his ingenious raindrop water feature.

 Choice colour palette